hipniusF/ml-problems/README.md

 # ML Problems
-Collection of ML problems with their tries
+Collection of ML problems with their tries.

-And papers with my personal implementation
+And papers with my personal implementation.